Neikun/Legends_of_the_Northern_Realms/Diarmuid's Folder/CrystalsPack_v1.0/readme.txt

 [[[[[ SETUP INSTRUCTIONS: ]]]]]
 ----------------------------------------------------------------------------------
-	- copy models, scripts and textures folders to mod_assets
+	1. copy animations, models, scripts and textures folders to your mod_assets folder
-	- add import "mod_assets/scripts/crystals.lua" to init.lua
+	2. add the following line at the end of your init.lua: import "mod_assets/scripts/crystals.lua"
-	- copy crystalHandler.lua to a crystalHandler script in the dungeon editor
+	3. create a script_entity named crystalHandler in the dungeon editor
+	4. copy the contents of crystalHandler.lua into this crystalHandler script entity.

 [[[[[ THIS PACK CONTAINS: ]]]]]]